robohydra/robohydra/README.md

 combined in powerful ways to achieve the results you need.

-Hydra is written in Javascript, runs under Node and is distributed under the simplified BSD license.
+Hydra is written in Javascript, runs under Node and is distributed under the 3-clause BSD license.
+See LICENSE.md for details.